TopQuadrant/shacl-js/README.md

 # SHACL.js [![Build Status](https://travis-ci.org/TopQuadrant/shacl-js.svg?branch=master)](https://travis-ci.org/TopQuadrant/shacl-js)

+## Status

+This project is not really actively maintained anymore.
+For a more modern JavaScript implementation, see https://github.com/zazuko/rdf-validate-shacl

 ## Usage

 Create a new SHACL validator and load shapes and data to trigger the validation.